Citygity/notes/How to train Mask R-CNN on your own dataset.md

 ```

-some other settings as below
+some other settings as below:

 ```python
 # Training dataset